 How To Hide your Location on Bumble

-Ever since Tinder came out in 2012, with Bumble on its heels in 2014, the dating world has been more or less revolutionized.
-There are adults now in the dating world who have never been looking for romance in a world without Tinder; for singles in their 20s and 30s, dating apps have been around for most or all of their adult dating lives.
+Ever since Tinder came out in 2012, with Bumble on its heels in 2014, the dating world has never been the same.
+Some adults can’t remember the dating sphere without Tinder.
+For singles in their 20s and 30s, dating apps have been around for most or all of their adult dating lives.
 Love them or hate them, these dating apps have changed the landscape forever.
-There are some downsides, but the positive is that it has never been easier to find a date or a mate.
-Casual fling or lifetime thing, apps like Bumble are a major part of the dating world, and if you are serious about finding love, you’re going to want a solid presence on these apps.
+On a positive note, it’s never been easier to find a date.
+Whether it’s a casual fling or lifetime thing, apps like Bumble are a major part of the dating world, and if you are serious about finding love, you’re going to want a solid presence on these apps.

 Many people, however, particularly women, have found that the dating culture on sites like Tinder can sometimes be toxic.
-There are a lot of men who appear simply not to have any idea how to treat other people online, and this factor (combined with our culture’s traditional dating approach in which men approach women and women say yes or no) has led to something of a backlash against Tinder’s dating culture.
+There are a lot of men who have no idea how to treat other people online, and this factor, combined with traditional dating conventions, has led to a Tinder backlash.
 One positive response to this backlash was the creation of Bumble, two years after Tinder’s debut, by one of Tinder’s co-founders.

 Location on Bumble